Centre City Urban Design Guidelines project

-- Consolidate existing Centre City urban design policies and guidelines, identify any gaps, and develop a comprehensive design guideline in a user-friendly, visually rich graphic format.
+- Consolidate existing Centre City urban design policies and guidelines, identify gaps, and develop a comprehensive design guideline document in a user-friendly format.

 - Clarify and outline expectations related to design quality while reflecting current national and international best practices in sustainable and innovative urban design.

-- Communicate urban design guidelines widely both inside and outside of the City Administration to ensure that they are applied consistently to all applications.
+- Communicate urban design guidelines both internally within The City and externally to ensure the guidelines are applied consistently.

 - Contribute to an efficient and effective development review process while aligning with the 13 Elements of Urban Design included in the Municipal Development Plan.

 The guidelines provide flexibility and guidance to support achieving the vision and enhancing existing amenities to create great streets, quality buildings, and memorable places.
 The overall framework diagram summarizes the project framework.
 It shows both the structure and the content of the guideline document, and its connection to various existing policies and plans.